giuseppe-maglione/fr33d/README.md

 ### 3. Persistence and Control
 - **Identifying Mutex**: Checks for the presence of a unique (encrypted) Mutex to prevent multiple redundant executions on the same host.
 - **Modular-Persistence**: Choose between Windows Registry and PowerShell Profiles persistence modules.
+- **PowerShell’s Execution Policy Bypass**: If persistence via PowerShell Profiles is enabled, PowerShell’s Execution Policy is bypassed by configuring the `ExecutionPolicy` value within the appropriate Windows Registry path

 ### 4. Process Injection & Networking
 - **Modular Downloader**: Uses WinINet to download the encrypted shellcode/payload from a remote C2 server.